EliavSh/Stock-Market-Research/README.md

 https://github.com/dmis-lab/hats

 In our project we gathered data of 3K companies from the Nasdaq Market. <br>
-We implemented the HATS model (by the article above), which uses relational data for stock market prediction.
+We implemented the HATS model (based on the article above), which uses relational data for stock market prediction.
 With the demand above, we used only the S&P500 data (whose relational data is provided by the article researches).
 Our mission is to predict, for every compnay, whether it about to increase/decrease or stay neutral.
 We predict the trend for all companies in the same time, via the same model!